npa02012/blog_posts/k8s_aws_setup/README.md

 kops update cluster ${CLUSTER_NAME} --yes
 ```

-At this point, I noticed on my AWS EC2 dashboard, I had 3 instances running (1 master, 2 slaves), furthermore, I get can run the following:
+At this point, I noticed on my AWS EC2 dashboard, I had 3 instances running (1 master, 2 slaves).
+I can also run the following to see the nodes:

 ```shell
 kubectl get nodes